 Preparing the Tools You Will Need

 - H Matrix: Download Attachment

-Throughout this tutorial, I'll be utilizing some custom "H"s that I created.
-Even though these "H"s might not be "hand-lettered" they can very easily demonstrate the styles I'll be creating.
-So you can still use the below knowledge for nearly any piece of lettering or typography you create.
-You could even customize a typeface using some of the below techniques.
+Throughout this hand-lettering practice, I'll be using some custom "H"s that I created.
+Even though these "H"s might not be "hand-lettered", they can very easily demonstrate the styles I'll be creating.
+So you can still use the below techniques for nearly any piece of lettering or typography you create.
+You could even use them to customize a typeface.
 It's all about choosing the right technique for the right project.
 Use them sparingly as well, because multiple styles could be quite overwhelming.

-Lastly, within each section, I've included an example of some "real-world" applications of the specific kinds of styling we will be tackling.
+Lastly, within each section, I've included an example of some "real-world" applications of the different letter styles we will be tackling.
 Hopefully those examples can show you exactly how they can be applied elsewhere and not just on the "H"s we will be working with in this tutorial.
 Let's get started!